nicolaCirillo/ate-it/docs/index.md

 ---
 ### Subtask A - Term Extraction.

 Participants will receive a set of sentences drawn from a specialised corpus related to municipal waste management.
 For each sentence, the goal is to identify and extract the terms that are relevant to the waste management domain.
-Terms may consist of single words (single-word terms) or multiword expressions (multi-word terms), including noun, verbs and adjectives.
+Terms may consist of single words (single-word terms) or multiword expressions (multi-word terms), including nouns, verbs and adjectives.

 ---
 ### Subtask B - Term Variants Clustering.